-This is a copyright protection technology that is used to manage the digital music content downloaded to the PC from CDs, the Internet and/or other sources.
+SonicStage uses copyright protection technology designed to manage the digital music content downloaded to the PC from CDs, the Internet and/or other sources.

 Software installed on the PC records music content in encrypted form onto the hard disk.
-As well as allowing you to enjoy music on the PC, this technology protects against unauthorised distribution on the Internet.
-Since it is compatible with MagicGate, you can use SonicStage and OpenMG technology to transfer music that you have downloaded onto your PC to your MG Memory StickTM, and playback on other Magic Gate-equipped devices and media.
+As well as allowing you to enjoy music on the PC, this technology protects against unauthorized distribution on the Internet.
+Since it is compatible with MagicGate, you can use SonicStage to transfer music that you have downloaded onto your PC to your MG Memory StickTM, and playback on other Magic Gate-equipped devices and media.